ipfs-inactive/docs/content/guides/concepts/dht.md

         parent: concepts
 ---

-## DHT
+# DHTs

-# What is a DHT?
+## What is a DHT?

 Distributed Hash Tables (DHT) are a distributed key-value store where keys are cryptographic hashes.

 DHTs are distributed.
 Each "peer" (or "node") is responsible for a subset of the DHT.
-These subsets are called 'buckets', and map to some prefix of the hash.
+A receiving peer either answers the request, or forward it until another peer can answer it.

+DHT's decentralization provides advantages compared to a classic Key-Value store:
+- *scalability* as a request for a hash of length *n* takes at most *log2(n)* steps to resolve.
+- *fault tolerance* via redundancy, so that lookups are possible even if peers unexpectedly leave or join the DHT.
+Additionally, requests can be addressed to any peer if one is slow or unavailable.
+- *load balancing* as requests are made to different nodes and no unique peers process all the requests.

+## How do DHTs work?

+### Peer IDs
+Each peer have a peerID which is a hash with the same length *n* as the DHT keys.

+### Buckets
+A subset of the DHT maintained by a peer is called a 'bucket'.
-More precisely, a peer maintains the DHT for hashes sharing their prefix with its own PeerID (which is also a hash) up to a length of m bits.
-If n is the length of the hashes in bits, each bucket maps for 2^(n-m) hashes.
+A bucket maps to hashes with the same prefix as the PeerID up to *m* bits.
+There are 2^m buckets.
+Each bucket maps for 2^(n-m) hashes.

-For example, if m = 2^4 and an hexadecimal encoding, the peer with PeerID "ABCDEF12345" can maintain mapping for hashes starting with "ABCD".
+- For example, if m = 2^16 and with an hexadecimal encoding (4 bits per displayed character), the peer with PeerID "ABCDEF12345" maintains mapping for hashes starting with "ABCD".
 Some hashes falling into this bucket would be *ABCD*38E56, *ABCD*09CBA or *ABCD*17ABB ...

 The size of the buckets are related to the size of the prefix.
 The longer the prefix, the less hashes each peer has to manage, the more peers are needed.